Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

   Remove a file by clicking the button ![Remove](/Assets/Icons/Cross04.png "[Remove]") (Remove) to the right of the file name.

 - ![Toggle](/Assets/Icons/Toggle.png "[Status]") *Move existing attributes into attribute groups specified in the file*
-  Activate this toggle to assign existing attributes to attribute groups specified in the file.
-Deactivate the toggle to keep the attribute group structure of the existing attributes.
-By default, this toggle is inactive.
+  Enable this toggle to assign existing attributes to attribute groups specified in the file.
+Disable the toggle to keep the attribute group structure of the existing attributes.
+By default, this toggle is disabled.

 - [CANCEL]
   Click this button to cancel the import, close the import wizard window and return to the attribute sets list.